malanistamez/General-Dev-Notes/aws_sagemaker_init_notes.md

 1. Click Next and select all the options as mentioned below.
 Don’t select more than 10 roles — AWS does not allow it.
 2. Add the bucket name you created in all of the configuration fields.
 First, enter S3 bucket name.
 3. Next, enter the S3 bucket again and the URI that you copied.
 We have to convert the URI that we have into ARN format.
-Here is mine: `arn:aws:ecr:ap-southeast-2:038365619140:repository/mlopsanish`
+Example: `arn:aws:ecr:ap-us-east-1:038365619140:repository/mlopssample`
 4. Next, enter your S3 bucket again and primary for the default workgroup.
 5. Click the next button.